ni/nimi-python/docs/nidcpower/functions.rst

-    .. note:: One or more of the referenced functions are not in the Python API for this driver.
+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

 .. py:method:: commit()

     Applies previously configured settings to the device.
-Calling this function moves the NI-DCPower session from the Uncommitted state into the Committed state.
-After calling this function, modifying any attribute reverts the NI-DCPower session to the Uncommitted state.
-Use the :py:meth:`nidcpower.Session._initiate` function to transition to the Running state.
+Calling this method moves the NI-DCPower session from the Uncommitted state into the Committed state.
+After calling this method, modifying any property reverts the NI-DCPower session to the Uncommitted state.
+Use the :py:meth:`nidcpower.Session._initiate` method to transition to the Running state.
     Refer to the `Programming
     States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic in
     the *NI DC Power Supplies and SMUs Help* for details about the specific